-H Dupont Alter Ego Dyes for Plant Fibres - H Dupont Alter Ego Dyes for plant fibres NEW - ideal for double-dyeing mixed fibres
+H Dupont Alter Ego Dyes for Plant Fibres - H Dupont Alter Ego Dyes for plant fibres - ideal for double-dyeing mixed fibres

 Alter Ego colours are intense shades for vegetable fibres such as cotton, linen, viscose, etc.